Naturally Daily

 7 Research Based Therapies for Seasonal Affective Disorder (SAD)

-If this winter gets you down more than usual, you may have seasonal affective disorder (SAD).
+If this winter gets you down more than usual, you may have the seasonal affective disorder (SAD).
 Also known as seasonal depression, it’s a mood disorder that happens at a particular time every year.

-If you have SAD, you will experience severe mood changes and other depression related symptoms.
+If you have SAD, you will experience severe mood changes and other depression-related symptoms.
 The symptoms usually happen during the fall and winter and start to improve with the arrival of spring.
 Some people may experience SAD during the summer too.

-The exact reason behind seasonal affective disorder is still unclear.
+The exact reason behind the seasonal affective disorder is still unclear.
 But, some factors can trigger the symptoms.
 Researchers believe that certain hormones in the brain can cause trigger SAD symptoms in the winter season.

 Also, less exposure to daylight, living far from the equator, and having a family history of depression, SAD or bipolar can trigger the symptoms.